jakartaee/jakarta.ee/content/committees/specification/operations/index.md

 for running a specifications TCK for the purpose of testing for compatibility.

-The Specification Chair (or their delegate) is responsible for initiating ballots, tallying their results, disseminating them to the community, and (when appropriate; e.g., in the case a release review ballot) reporting them to the EMO.
+The Specification Committee Chair (or their delegate) is responsible for initiating ballots, tallying their results, disseminating them to the community, and (when appropriate; e.g., in the case a release review ballot) reporting them to the EMO.